offerrall/LaserGRBL-WebSocket/readme.md

 6. Enter the WebSocket URL displayed by the server (e.g., `ws://192.168.1.100:8765`)
 7. Connect normally and use LaserGRBL as you would with a direct connection

-## Streaming Modes

-LaserGRBL provides different streaming modes when using WebSocket connections:
-- **Buffered**: Optimizes command streaming, filling up the GRBL receive buffer (recommended)
-- **Synchronous**: Waits for the execution of each command prior to sending the next (safer but slower)
-- **RepeatOnError**: Same as Synchronous but repeats commands if errors are detected

 ## Limitations

-- Allows only one connected client at a time
+- Allows only one connected client at a time (exclusive access to the GRBL device)
+- No support for multiple GRBL devices (one server per device, you can run multiple servers on different ports)
-- No authentication implemented (anyone on your network can connect)
+- No authentication implemented (anyone on your local network can connect to the server)
-- No graceful shutdown mechanism (use Ctrl+C to stop the server)

 ## Troubleshooting